Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

-We evaluated Hulu-Med on three standard 2D MRG benchmarks, including MIMIC-CXR, CheXpert, and IU X-ray, and assessed performance using both standard metrics (BLEU, ROUGE, METEOR) and the clinically-oriented metric RaTEScore~\cite{demner2015preparing,zhao2024ratescore,irvin2019chexpert,johnson2019mimic} (Fig.~\ref{fig:2d_results}a-b).
-All Hulu-Med variants achieved state-of-the-art performance across these benchmarks.
-Notably, on MIMIC-CXR, Hulu-Med-7B attained a RaTEScore of 57.0, substantially exceeding the previous best model, MedGemma-4B/27B (RaTEScore 51.3) (Fig.~\ref{fig:2d_results}b).
-This result is clinically significant, as MedGemma's score corresponded to 81\% of its reports leading to the same or superior clinical decisions compared to original reports, as judged by a board-certified radiologist~\cite{sellergren2025medgemma}.
-Our results further demonstrate that larger model size does not guarantee superior MRG performance, as evidenced by Hulu-Med-7B occasionally surpassing its 32B counterpart, a pattern also observed with MedGemma.
-This finding underscores that domain-specific pretraining is critical for specialized tasks like MRG, affirming the necessity of developing medical vision-language models.
+On MRG, we assessed Hulu-Med on three standard benchmarks—MIMIC-CXR, CheXpert, and IU X-ray—using both conventional natural language metrics (BLEU, ROUGE, METEOR) and the clinically oriented RaTEScore~\cite{demner2015preparing,zhao2024ratescore,irvin2019chexpert,johnson2019mimic} (Fig.~\ref{fig:2d_results}a-b).
+All Hulu-Med variants established new state-of-the-art results.
+Notably, as shown in Fig.~\ref{fig:2d_results}b, Hulu-Med-7B achieved a RaTEScore of 57.0 on MIMIC-CXR, substantially outperforming MedGemma-4B/27B (RaTEScore 51.3).
+This improvement is clinically meaningful, as MedGemma’s score corresponded to 81\% of reports leading to the same or superior clinical decisions as original reports, as assessed by board-certified radiologists~\cite{sellergren2025medgemma}.
+Our results further reveal that larger model size does not guarantee superior MRG performance: Hulu-Med-7B occasionally surpassed its 32B counterpart, mirroring trends observed with MedGemma.
+This underscores that domain-specific pretraining is paramount for specialized tasks such as MRG, reaffirming the necessity of dedicated medical VLMs.

-Hulu-Med's 2D medical image understanding was further validated on the MedMNIST-2D benchmark, spanning seven distinct domains.
-Hulu-Med achieved a leading average accuracy of over 85\%, significantly outperforming all baselines, including proprietary models like GPT-4o, which attained less than 40\% (Fig.~\ref{fig:2d_results}c).
-Hulu-Med's robust performance across the benchmark's diverse data modalities and task types, including binary/multi-class classification and multi-label tasks, underscores the importance of domain-specific medical training.
+Hulu-Med’s 2D medical image understanding was further validated on the MedMNIST-2D benchmark, which spans seven distinct domains~\cite{yang2021medmnist}.
+Hulu-Med achieved a leading average accuracy exceeding 85\%, dramatically outperforming all baselines—including proprietary models such as GPT-4o, which attained less than 40\%~(Fig.~\ref{fig:2d_results}c).
+Hulu-Med’s robust performance across diverse data modalities and task types—including binary, multi-class, and multi-label classification—further highlights the critical importance of domain-specific medical training.